Get help downloading files.

 The Washington State Community and Technical Colleges Instruction Commission established

-policies that govern the acceptance of credits within the CTC system:
+policies that govern the acceptance of credits within the community and technical college system:

 Common Course Numbering

 Common course numbering makes course transfer easy between and among Washington’s 34 community and technical colleges.
 Common courses are those courses delivered by a number of community and technical colleges that have official college catalog descriptions similar enough to be accepted as equivalent at a receiving college for transfer purposes.